 Execution trunk

-The execution trunk is the core payment rail — the part of the fiscal system that turns spending authority into actual payments.
-These three questions assess how quickly and reliably that rail functions under crisis conditions.
+The execution trunk is the core payment rail that turns spending authority into actual payments.
+These questions assess how quickly and reliably that rail can operate under pressure.

 Q3 — When a shock occurs, how is emergency spending authority granted?